 Children 2-5 and their parents, grandparents, or guardians are invited to play in our Children's Room.
 The children's room depicts Gloucester Harbor and includes 14 wooden buildings, 6 piers, 5 schooners, a dory, Ten Pound Island Lighthouse and various wooden people.
 Not surprisingly, a 3-5 year old can play in this room for hours.
 One of our educators will also read a seafaring children's book during this weekly event.
 We hope you can join us.

 Join us as we share a children's nature story before we explore the woods, fields, and wetlands of the Ipswich River Wildlife Sanctuary.
-Today: We'll read by William T. George & Lindsay Barrett George, and then take a walk to Rockery Pond to see a beaver lodge, dam, beaver chews, and scent mounds.
+Today: We'll read [amazon 0688175198 inline] by William T. George & Lindsay Barrett George, and then take a walk to Rockery Pond to see a beaver lodge, dam, beaver chews, and scent mounds.
 As a group, we will build our own lodge.

 Santa will be the star of this Polar Express themed party!
 Santa will be available for consultation or just for viewing from across the room.
 It is a low-pressure Santa opportunity and especially for children who visit the library frequently, a comfortable one.
 The program is sponsored by the Friends of the Ipswich Public Library.
 It is free and no registration is required.
 Holiday crafts and snacks will be offered.